5 Best Travel Cards with no Foreign Transaction Fees in Malaysia

 Which Malaysian banks charge no foreign transaction fees?

 Few major Malaysian banks have cards with no foreign transaction fee.
-You could look at the RHB multi-currency account, or OCBC’s Premier services if you’re looking to deposit a high lump sum for investment.
+You could look at the RHB multi-currency account as one option.
 As an alternative, you might consider a debit card with no foreign transaction fee from a non-bank provider like Wise.

 Is it better to pay in local or foreign currency with my card when travelling?